2012-2013 Undergraduate & Graduate Catalog

 Admission to the Information Systems Major

-Admission to major standing in information systems (IS) is competitive and requires an application for admittance into the major.
+Admission to major standing in information systems (IS) or computer science (CS) is competitive and requires an application for admittance into the major.
 Applicants must meet the following criteria:

 - Overall GPA of 2.5 or above in all Grand Valley State University coursework.

-- Completion of each course in the IS Foundation with a grade of C or above (C- is not sufficient).
+- Completion of each course in the IS Foundation or the CS Foundation with a grade of C or above (C- is not sufficient).

-- GPA of 2.5 or above in the IS Foundation.
+- GPA of 2.5 or above in the IS Foundation or the CS Foundation.

 The IS Foundation includes CIS 162 and 260; MTH 125; STA 215, 312 or 318; and either COM 201 or WRT 350.
-Completing the IS Foundation courses require programming, analytical reasoning, and communication skills.
+(The CS Foundation is listed in the catalog with the computer science major.)
+Completing the IS (or CS) Foundation courses require programming, analytical reasoning, and communication skills.
 These skills are important to excel in the computing field.

 The School of Computing and Information Systems currently is participating with the following programs/colleges/schools to offer students varying computing programs: